n-Il/MTGD/README.md

 # MTGD
 MTGD is a collection managment software for Magic the Gathering.

-MTGD is implemented on Linux, and at this time it's probably not functional on Windows.
+MTGD is tested on both Windows and Linux and should be completely operational on both.

 MTGD uses and greatly appreciates the Scryfall API.

 MTGD uses and greatly appreciates the Commander Spellbook API.